 Infrastructure Canada Peer Reviewed Research Studies Program May 2006-March 2009

 With city planning focused primarily on the downtown and suburban regions, what lies "in between" has yet to be explored.
 Using the region surrounding York University, this research project investigated the relationships between investments in highways, airports, institutions and industrial structures, and the frequently under-serviced residential and natural areas that lie among them.
 An edited book In-Between Infrastructure: Urban Connectivity in an Age of Vulnerability (2011) tells the story of Canada’s contemporary urbanization.
 Between the “glamour zones” of the “creative” inner (global) city economies on one end and the sprawling new regional economies on the other, there is now a new set of sociospatial arrangements that characterize the current period of urban expansion more than others called "in-between cities".
 These spaces now appear as the most dynamic and problematic forms of (sub)urbanization.
 The book presents a focus on infrastructures in the in-between city and features original chapters by some of Canada’s leading urban thinkers as well as new voices in the debate.

 Investigating Regulatory Chill: Understanding Contemporary Constraints on Regulatory Decision-Making to Protect the Environment

 Dayna Nadine Scott

-SSHRC2012-2015 The research aims to critically investigate the role of investor rights provisions in trade and investment agreements in the ability and/or willingness of Canadian law makers to enact tough environmental laws.
-The research will focus on trade and investment regimes and how they may affect regulatory decision-making with respect to the environment, primarily in cases of resource extraction (A. Smith photo).
+Social Sciences and Humanities Research Council (SSHRC) April 2012-March 2015 The research aimed to critically investigate the role of investor rights provisions in trade and investment agreements in the ability and/or willingness of Canadian law makers to enact tough environmental laws.
+The research focused on trade and investment regimes and how they affected regulatory decision-making with respect to the environment, primarily in cases of resource extraction.